Vab-170/personal-website/README.md

 - `npm run lint` - Run ESLint for code quality checks
 - `npm run lint:fix` - Automatically fix ESLint issues

 ## 🚀 Deployment

-### Cloudflare Pages (Automated)
+### GitHub Pages (Automated)

-The project uses **Cloudflare Pages** for automatic deployment.
-Every push to the `main` branch automatically triggers a build and deployment.
+The project uses **GitHub Pages** for automatic deployment.
+Every push to the `main` branch automatically triggers a build and deployment using GitHub Actions.

 **How it works:**
-- ✅ **Push to main branch** → Automatic deployment
+- ✅ **Push to main branch** → Automatic deployment to GitHub Pages
 - ✅ **No manual commands** needed
 - ✅ **Build errors** are caught automatically
 - ✅ **Always up-to-date** with your latest code
 - ✅ **Global CDN** with edge caching
-- ✅ **Custom security headers** via `_headers` file

 **Build Settings:**
 - **Framework**: Vite
 - **Build command**: `npm run build`
 - **Output directory**: `dist`

-**Note:** If you fork this repository, you'll need to:
-1. Create a Cloudflare Pages project
-2. Connect your GitHub repository
-3. Configure build settings as above
+**GitHub Actions Workflow:**
+1. A workflow file (e.g., `.github/workflows/deploy.yml`) is used to build and deploy the site to the `gh-pages` branch.
+2. GitHub Pages is configured to serve from the `/gh-pages` branch (or `/docs` folder if preferred).

+**To set up:**
+1. Fork or clone this repository.
+2. Ensure your repository's Settings > Pages is set to deploy from the `gh-pages` branch.
+3. The workflow will handle deployment automatically on push to `main`.

 ### Development Workflow